 Conclusion

-In this study, UV-C light disinfection was found to be more effective in reducing CFUs on FEs without a working channel compared to the standard disinfection method with the EWD.
+In this study, UV-C light disinfection was more effective in reducing CFUs on FEs without a working channel than the standard disinfection method with the EWD.
 Therefore, disinfection with UV-C light appears to be a better method for bacterial disinfection for FEs without a working channel.
 However, the effectiveness of UV-C light disinfection strongly depends on the quality of the manual pre-cleaning process since UV-C light cannot penetrate debris.

 List of abbrivations